erperreault/django-learning/README.md

 * /calc/ is a simple web calculator made for practice.

-To run locally, first ensure you have [python and Django installed](https://docs.djangoproject.com/en/3.2/intro/install/).
+To run locally, first ensure that you have Python and Django installed:

-To check quickly:

 ```
 $ python --version